Tom Cushing: Professional career

 He made his Broadway in 1912 debut authoring the musical comedy Sari, an English language adaptation of the operetta Der Zigeunerprimas.
 Cushing complained to P. G. Wodehouse that he was only paid $500 for the play.

 In 1921, his play Thank You, co-written with Winchell Smith, debuted at the Longacre Theatre.
 Dorothy Parker wrote that it was "deftly done..and gently amusing.
 The small-town characters are not so obtrusively comic as they might be, and you can guess what a relief that is.
 If ever a play ended at the second act, Thank You is that very play, but there is, of course, a third act, so that the dress suits can be brought in, and the audience can feel that it has had its money's worth."
 1925 John Ford directed a film version Thank You.

-Another 1921 premiere, at the Empire Theatre, was Blood and Sand, his adaptation of the Vicente Blasco Ibáñez novel Sangre y arena (1908).
+Another 1921 premiere, at the Empire Theatre, was Blood and Sand, his adaptation of the Vicente Blasco Ibáñez novel Blood and Sand (1908).
 Otis Skinner starred as the toreador Juan Gallardo, and while his performance was acclaimed, critics thought he was too old for the part.
 Cushing's play was its adapted into a 1922 silent film version starring Rudolph Valentino.